 Context 4

 Policy Statement 5

-Equal Opportunities Statement 6
+Equal Opportunities Statement 5

-Policy Aim 7
+Policy Aim 6

-Safeguarding Personnel 7

 Lead and Deputy for Safeguarding 7

-Line of accountability for safeguarding 8
+Line of accountability for safeguarding 7

-Senior for Safeguarding 8

 Why do we need a Safeguarding Policy?
-9

-Definitions 9
+8

 Definition of a child/young person 9

-Definition of an adult at risk 10
+Definition of an adult at risk 9

-Related Policies 10

-Data Protection 10
+Data Protection 9

-Confidentiality 10
+Confidentiality 9

-Whistleblowing 11
+Whistleblowing 10

-Information Sharing 11
+Information Sharing 10

-Safer Recruitment 11
+Safer Recruitment 10

-Induction and Training 12
+Induction and Training 11

-Working Practices 13
+Working Practices 12

-Consent 13
+Consent 12

-Staff Ratios to Children, Young People and Adults at Risk 14
+Staff Ratios to Children, Young People and Adults at Risk 12

-Lone and One to One Working 14
+Lone and One to One Working 12

-Young People who work in our Organisation 14
+Young People who work in our Organisation 13

-Codes of Conduct 14
+Codes of Conduct 13

-Recognising Abuse in Children Young People and Adults at Risk 15
+Recognising Abuse in Children Young People and Adults at Risk 14

-Handling Disclosures 16
+Handling Disclosures 15

-Responding to Concerns 17
+Responding to Concerns Error!
+Bookmark not defined.

-Safeguarding Referral Flowchart 20

-Record Keeping 20
+Record Keeping 18

-Handling Allegations / Dealing with Complaints / Disciplinary & Grievance Procedures 20
+Handling Allegations / Dealing with Complaints / Disciplinary & Grievance Procedures

-Bullying, Harassment and Sexual Harassment 21
+Bullying and Harassment

-Online Safety 21
+Online Safety 20

 Why do we need to include Online Safety?
+20

+Online Safety Code of Conduct: 20

+What are the Risks?
 21

-Online Safety Code of Conduct: 21

-What are the Risks?
-22

 What else might be of concern?
+21

+What do I do if I am concerned?
 22

-Social Media 23

-What do I do if I am concerned?
-23

-Online Referral Flowchart - Child and Adult 24
+Online Safety Referral Flowchart - Child and Adult 22

-Minimising the Risks 24
+Minimising the Risks 22

-Safeguarding Practical Guidance 24

-Photography & Filming Guidance 24
+Photography & Filming Guidance

-Transport 25
+Transport

-Activities, Events and Visiting Speakers/Activity Leaders 25
+Activities, Events and Visiting Speakers/Activity Leaders

-The Late Pick Up of a Child, Young Person or Adult at Risk 26
+The Late Pick Up of a Child, Young Person or Adult at Risk

-Child, Young Person or Adult goes Missing 26
+Child, Young Person or Adult goes Missing

-First Aid 27
+First Aid 26

-Buildings and Venues 28
+Buildings and Venues 26

-Ethical fundraising 29
+Ethical fundraising 27

+SAFEcic Recommendations

-Policy Date 30
+Policy Date 27